Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Experiments

 \section{Experiments}

-We evaluate our method on six simulation tasks from the AV-ALOHA benchmark developed in \cite{chuang2024active}, as shown in Fig.~\ref{fig:sim_tasks}.
-While the original benchmark included human demonstration data, it did not contain eye-tracking information.
-Therefore, we recollected 100 human demonstrations for each task, this time capturing eye-tracking data.
+We evaluate on six simulation tasks from the AV-ALOHA benchmark~\cite{chuang2024active} and two real-robot tasks shown in Fig.~\ref{fig:tasks}.
+For each simulation task, we collected 100 demonstrations with eye-tracking.
+For real-robot experiments, we test on two tasks: \texttt{Ball}, where the arm picks up and drops a ball into a toy hoop (60 episodes), and \texttt{Toothbrush}, where the arm inserts a toothbrush into a small hole (78 episodes).
+For each task, all demonstrations are collected by a single human operator.
+We also randomize the initial object placements during both data collection and evaluation to increase diversity in the demonstrations and test conditions.

-We also introduce the ability to add distractor objects to each task to evaluate the policy’s visual robustness in unseen cluttered environments.
-When distractors are enabled, three small objects of varying colors and shapes are randomly placed near the primary objects to be manipulated.
-Examples of these distractors for each task are shown in Fig.~\ref{fig:ood_demos}.
+We also introduce distractors for each task to evaluate robustness in unseen cluttered environments.
+For distractors, we randomly place small objects of varying colors and shapes near the primary objects to be manipulated.
+Examples of these distractors for each task are shown in Fig.~\ref{fig:distractors}.

-In our experiments, we evaluate four policies that differ in their patch tokenization strategies and, for foveated variants, in their gaze prediction methods.
+In our experiments, we evaluate four policies that differ in their patch tokenization strategies and, for foveated variants, in their gaze estimation methods.
 The \textit{Fine} policy uses the \textit{Fine} tokenization pattern, while the \textit{Coarse} policy uses the \textit{Coarse} pattern.
-The \textit{Fov-Act} policy adopts the \textit{Foveated} pattern and uses the end-to-end gaze prediction method that treats gaze as part of the robot's action space.
-In contrast, the \textit{Fov-UNet} policy also uses the \textit{Foveated} pattern but uses the two-stage approach that predicts gaze with a UNet.
+The \textit{Fov-Act} policy adopts the \textit{Foveated} pattern and uses the end-to-end gaze prediction method.
+In contrast, \textit{Fov-UNet}, which follows the \textit{Foveated} pattern, uses the UNet-generated gaze described earlier.

 We evaluate each method using both randomly initialized ViT weights and our MAE-pretrained ViT weights to assess the impact of pretraining.
-Additionally, we evaluate each method in two settings—without distractors (\textit{Standard}) and with distractors present in the scene (\textit{Distractors})—to assess whether foveation improves robustness to visual clutter.
+Additionally, we evaluate each method in two settings, without distractors (\textit{Standard}) and with distractors present in the scene (\textit{Distractors}).
+For real experiments, we evaluate \textit{Fine} and \textit{Fov-UNet} with MAE pretraining only.